fernferret/envy/README.md

 which I find a bit overkill for some of my small apps.
 It also didn't support some of the extended features like `Disable` and `SetEnvName`.

-The order of parsing is kept a bit simpler than items like viper using:
+The order of values is kept very simple:

 1. Flag value
 2. Environment value
-3. Default value
+3. Default flag value

+This means the flag value, like `--foo=x`, will always take priority.
+If it's not set, then the environment variable will be checked, and if that's not set envy will use the default flag value.

 ## Usage